 Do You Need a Police Brutality Lawyer?
 Your Fair Recovery May Depend on it

 Police brutality cases are often difficult cases with very important outcomes.
 The experienced police brutality lawyers of Hupy and Abraham know how to investigate these claims, preserve evidence, negotiate with the government, and protect the rights of people who have been hurt when a police officer used excessive force.

 You should expect that the government will strongly defend itself against claims of police brutality.
 We want you to have the same type of powerful representation.
-To schedule a free consultation with our police brutality officers, please contact us via phone, or e-mail at any time.
+To schedule a free consultation with our police brutality lawyers, please contact us via phone, or e-mail at any time.
 We would be pleased to meet with you at your home, hospital room, rehab facility, or in our conveniently located Des Moines, Cedar Rapids, or Davenport offices.